Hyundai Ioniq Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Hyundai Ioniq are $1,198 a year for full coverage.
-Comprehensive costs on average $208 each year, collision insurance costs $376, and liability coverage is $456.
-A policy with just liability insurance costs around $508 a year, and coverage for high-risk drivers costs around $2,604.
-16-year-old drivers pay the highest rates at up to $4,690 a year.
+U.S. average insurance rates for a Hyundai Ioniq are $1,198 a year for full coverage insurance.
+Comprehensive insurance costs on average $208, collision costs $376, and liability is $456.
+A policy with just liability insurance costs around $508 a year, with coverage for high-risk drivers costing $2,604 or more.
+Teenage drivers pay the highest rates at $4,690 a year or more.

 Average premium for full coverage: $1,198